Amanda Sillars

 Take Care of the One Who’s Showing Up

 Healing doesn’t just belong to your child; it belongs to you, too.
 Through moments of profound difficulty, uncertainty, and waiting, your nervous system, your heart, and your sense of self take the brunt of the hits.
 Tending to yourself isn’t indulgence; it’s essential.
-You’re the emotional anchor in a sea of shifting tides.

 Prioritise your wellbeing like it is oxygen: